FusionAuth/fusionauth-site/site/_posts/2021-09-16-how-to-authenticate-your-react-app.md

 #  Displaying user data
 Our React app looks for a user in `/user`.
 The Access Token that is granted to our Express server from FusionAuth isn’t human-readable, but we can pass it to FusionAuth’s `/introspect` endpoint to get a User Object (JSON like we showed earlier) from it.
 Its like saying 'Hey FusionAuth, you gave us this access token and so we can use that to access a user's data from you, because you trust your own access tokens.'

 We can get additional user-specific info from `/registration` as well.
 Then we can display whatever we want to the end user based on that user object (well, anything that the object gives us access to) which is what we are going to do now.

 If there’s a token in session storage, we’ll call `/introspect` to get info out of that token.
 Part of the info returned from `/introspect` is the boolean property `active`, which is true until the Access Token expires (you can configure how long Access Tokens live in the FusionAuth admin panel).
 If the token is still good, we’ll call `/registration` and return the JSON from both requests.

 If there’s no token in session storage, or if the token has expired, we’ll return an empty object.
 Our React components use the existence of `this.props.body.user` to determine whether a user is logged in, so an empty body means there’s no active user.

+Note that this step doesn’t actually require an Access Token.
+The data from FusionAuth’s `/api/user/registration` API can be retrieved for any user, including one that isn’t logged in.
+You could use this endpoint to show info on a user’s profile or other public page.
+This API in FusionAuth is not part of the OAuth specification but we added it to our example to show a more complete user data interaction.
+Also, this API requires that you pass in a FusionAuth API key in the Authorization header.
+Our example is pulling the FusionAuth API key from our global `config.js` file.

 Below is our new and improved `/user` route; it’s a lot like `/oauth-callback`, but with a layer of nesting.
 It looks like a lot, but we’ll break it up piece-by-piece.